-Please explain in 50 words, or so. initiative by communities.
-The CSR projects have been constantly evaluated to ensure maximum impact.
-Project teams track the reach and take necessary steps to 8.5 Have you taken steps to ensure that this community development initiative is successfully adopted by the community?
+8.4 What is your company's direct contribution to community development projects- Amount in ₹ and the details of the projects undertaken.
+Have you taken steps to ensure that this community development initiative is successfully adopted by the community?
+Marico has spent overall ₹18 Crore for community development activities.
+Brief particulars of the CSR initiatives undertaken by Marico in FY19 are provided in the CSR section of this report.
 Marico's CSR initiatives are rolled out directly or in partnership with non-profit organisations.
-This helps in increasing reach as well as ensuring the adoption of initiative by companyities.
-The CSR projects have been constantly organized to 8.4 What is your company's direct contribution to community development projects- Amount in ₹ and the details of the projects undertaken.
-Marico has spent overall $\overline{1}$ 8 Crore for community development activities.
-Brief particulars of the CSR initiatives undertaken by Marico in FY19 are provided in the CSR section of this report.
+This helps in increasing reach as well as ensuring the adoption of initiative by communities.
+The CSR projects have been constantly evaluated to to community development projects- Amount in ₹ and the details of the projects undertaken.
+Marico has spent overall ₹18 Crore for community development activities.
+Brief particulars of the CSR initiatives undertaken by Marico in FY19 are provided in the CSR section of the report.
 Other initiatives like Saffolalife, Eat Right India, Educate Girls and Mobile Pathshala have gone through continuous monitoring process to ensure the impact.
 Also, internal teams at the manufacturing units evaluate the community development initiatives on a periodic basis.
 Details of the impact measured are mentioned in the CSR section of the report.
 8.3 Have you done any impact assessment of your initiative?
 Towards creating a noticeable positive impact to the farmer's part of the Parachute Kalpavriksha program, the Company has initiated the impact study.
 8.2 Are the programs/projects undertaken through in-house team/own foundation/external NGO/government structures/any other organisation?
 The manufacturing teams take up the community development initiatives directly or in partnership with non-profit organisations.
 The initiatives undertaken in FY19 either directly or in with NGOs includes Farm pond development, Dam De-silting, Sakshar Beti (program for girl education), Mobile Pathshala (program for English learning), Eat Right India, among others.
 Further the Company has specified programmes in pursuit of the CSR policy focusing on education, health care, community sustenance and innovation.
 The manufacturing units focus on the community development in the vicinity of Company operations.
 Brief particulars of the CSR initiatives undertaken by Marico in FY19 are provided in the CSR section of this report.
 Marico Innovation Foundation (MIF) aims to nurture innovation in India across the business and social sectors alike.
 Through its sector agnostic programs, the foundation works closely with organisations that are innovative and impactful and have the potential to bring change and add value to overall growth of the nation.
 The Company continues to undertake water conservation initiatives in the vicinity of operations and in water stress regions in the country for larger community benefit.
 In FY19, initiatives like dam de-silting and construction of farm ponds were executed resulting in creation of 550,000 m3 of water harvest capacity. related to Principle 8?
 If yes details thereof.
 Marico flagship program - 'Parachute Kalpavriksha' aims to create a positive impact on farmers' income and make a noticeable difference to the quality of their lives by - enabling higher crop yield, educating farmers to handle their farms independently and transforming traditional farming into scientific farming.
 As on FY19, over 11,800+ farmers are enrolled and benefitted from the program.
-8.1 Does the company have specified programs/initiatives/projects in pursuit of the policy Yes, the Company has programs/initiatives/ projects in pursuit of the policy related to Principle 8.
+Yes, the Company has programs/initiatives/ projects in pursuit of the policy related to Principle 8.
+No. 8.1 Question Information